-Policy to be presented at the Annual Parochial Church Meeting held on 17th March 2024 based on the Parish Safeguarding Handbook of the Church of England:
+Policy approved at the PCC meeting held on 17th March 2025 based on the Parish Safeguarding Handbook of the Church of England:

 We are committed to:

 - Promoting a safer environment and culture. - Safely recruiting and supporting all those with any responsibility related to children, young people and vulnerable adults within the church. - Responding promptly to every safeguarding concern or allegation. - Caring pastorally for victims/survivors of abuse and other affected persons. - Caring pastorally for those who are the subject of concerns or allegations of abuse and other affected persons. - Responding to those that may pose a present risk to others.